 The person thought about this question for a moment and said: “I just knew”.
 How did he know the test results were so accurate unless he already had that self-knowledge?

-And this is one of my problems with tests, they usually only tell us what we already know if we had examined ourselves well enough.
+And this is one of my problems with tests, they usually only tell us what we already know if we had only examined ourselves well.

-One of the most beneficial and simple career assessment tools that you can apply to help you identify what you are best at, is to systematically look assess your past life for achievements that you enjoyed and felt that you did well.
+One of the most beneficial career assessment tools to help you identify what you are best at, is to systematically assess your past life for achievements that you enjoyed and felt that you did well.

 Then look for common themes or common skills used among those various achievements.